Florida Panhandle Springs

 Use a reel to enter because the cavern zone is large enough you can easily get lost in there.

 Maddachalk is a spring cave located on the Chipola River.
-The entrance isn’t very big and can be difficult to find if the river level is up, as it was our first dive there.
+The entrance isn’t very big and can be difficult to find if the river level is up.
 The only access to this cave is by boat.

 There are a few launch sites close by depending on the size and type of boat you have.
 We were able to launch our smaller canoe fairly close to the spring.